Kettlebell Workouts for Beginners

 3. Lower the kettlebell back to the floor and release the shoulder blade before reengaging it for the next repetition.

-4. Repeat movement on the other side.
+4. Repeat the movement on the other side.

 Stiff Leg Deadlift